 Last week, I wrote an article entitled, “How You Can Stay Together Without Being Together?”
-In it, I asked unhappy couples that have waited out the holiday season (but that are now poised to file for divorce) to wait until they explored an option they probably didn’t know existed.
+In it, I asked unhappy couples who have waited out the holiday season (but are now poised to file for divorce) to instead explore an option they probably didn’t know existed.

-It’s a concept that other cultures around the globe have practiced for centuries; it’s a union that’s undoubtedly driven by our most primal instinct to procreate, but that we are so far removed from that we’ve forgotten it.
+Other cultures around the globe have practiced it for centuries.
+It’s a union that’s undoubtedly driven by our most primal instinct to procreate, but that we are so far removed from that we’ve forgotten it.

-It seems odd in an era when we have so much choice with everything from trivialities like gum flavors, what to watch on TV and which cereal to eat for breakfast, that there are only two options for something as major as a flagging marriage: stay and suffer, or split.
+It seems odd in an era when we have so much choice in everything — from trivialities like gum flavors to what to watch on TV and which cereal to eat for breakfast — that there are only two options for something as major as a flagging marriage: stay and suffer, or split.

 I’ve specialized in divorce for the past 16 years.
 I’ve written two books on the subject and I’ve met with hundreds of people going through the process.
-It’s occurred to me over the years that our marriage paradigm has sorely been in need of a makeover.
+It’s occurred to me over the years that our marriage paradigm has sorely needed a makeover.